 We believe that there are certain risks involved in our operations.
-Many of these risks are beyond our control and can be categorised into: (i) risks relating to our business; (ii) risks relating to the industry which we operate in; and (iii) risks relating to conducting business in China.
+Many of these risks are beyond our control and can be categorised into: (i) risks relating to our business; (ii) risks relating to the industry which we operate in; (iii) risks relating to conducting business in China; and (iv) risks relating to the Global Offering and our Shares.